 User class, it contains User Records where each record have data properties such as User Name, Email, etc. A typical app will have many different classes but we will not create any new classes in this guide.
 Instead you can close the Dashboard window for now.

-My production backend.
-You now have a second backend in the list, that you can switch to by clicking
+My production service.
+You now have a second cloud service in the list, that you can make it the active backend for the editor by clicking